secwexen/secwexen/.github/profile/README.md

 ## Why Cybersecurity?

-I see cybersecurity as a modern battlefield — a place where curiosity meets discipline.
-Every exploit tells a story, every patch a lesson.
-For me, it’s not just about defense or offense — it’s about understanding how systems think, fail, and recover.
+Because every system hides a story — of trust, logic, and flaws.
+Exploring these layers isn't just about breaking things;
+it's about understanding how they fail and how to make them stronger.
+I believe true security comes from curiosity, ethics, and persistence.

 ---

 ## Cybersecurity Focus Areas & Current Learning Path